DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P05/920/README.md

 ### Dakota Wilson
 ### Description:

-This program is written in c++ and it finds the summation of all of the sunny sides of a mountains in a range
+This program is written in C++ and it finds the summation of all of the sunny sides of a mountains in a range

 ### Files